-■ www.presentersonline.com
+www.presentersonline.com

 Includes a library of articles covering presentation tips, tricks, and technology.
 Provides templates, clip art and sound clips, as well as Presenters Services to use on the road.
-Even more resources and services are available if you register to join the Presenters Club®-and it's free.
+Even more resources and services are available if you register to join the Presenters Club®- and it's free.

-support.epson.com

-Download FAQs and e-mail your questions to EPSON's technical support team.
+support.epson.com Download FAQs and e-mail your questions to EPSON support.